centreon/centreon-documentation/versioned_docs/version-23.04/resources/known-issues.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Below is a list of know issues and/or bugs you may encounter.
+Below is a list of known issues and/or bugs you may encounter.
 We try to provide workarounds.
 We apply fixes when necessary and are forever improving our software in order to solve any issues for future releases.